viky-ai/website/doc/guides/tips-and-tricks/index.md

 ![Any set](img/keep_order/without_keep_order.png "Interpretation with any")

-then retry the sentence, it works
+Then retry the sentence, it works

 ![Any set](img/keep_order/york_new_match.png "Interpretation with any")